Agaricus bernardii: The Ultimate Mushroom Guide

 Agaricus bernardii is an edible agaric fungus in the family Agaricaceae.
-A short, squat mushroom, the thick stem is usually less than the diameter of the cap, which ranges from 5–15 cm (2.0–5.9 in).
+A short, squat mushroom, the thick stem is usually less than the diameter of the cap.
 Found in Asia, Europe, North America, New Zealand and Australia it is a salt-tolerant species that grows in salt marshes, dunes, and coastal grassland.

 The cap surface is whitish to buff, and can develop scales or warts in age.
 A tough-stemmed, fairly large species that features red-staining flesh, an inrolled cap margin, and a ring that sheathes the stem and flares outward at its apex.